Skip to content

 What is Content Marketing Strategy?

 When developing an effective marketing strategy for your content, it’s important to understand what the term “content marketing” means.
 Marketing with content refers to creating and sharing valuable content online.
-Brands should first identify their target market and align their content to questions they are asking.
+Brands should first identify their target market and align their content to the questions they are asking.

 Content should do more than simply promote your brand’s products and services.
 Instead of focusing on a sales pitch, the content should evoke an actionable response from the reader.
 This might be signing up for an email newsletter, sharing a Tweet, or downloading an eBook.
-Each call to action should be optimized to achieve a specific goal... ie - generate a "net new lead"!
+Each call to action should be optimized to achieve a specific goal... i.e., generate a "net new lead!"

 Content Marketing vs Content Strategy

-Content marketing is the tactical extension of your content strategy that's focused on producing, measuring, and distributing content to a clearly defined audience in order to yield a desired outcome - like a visitor conversion.
+Content marketing is the tactical extension of your content strategy focused on producing, measuring, and distributing content to a clearly defined audience to yield a desired outcome - like a visitor conversion.
 Where content strategy is the vision that governs the purpose and the why of your content including written words and supporting rich media.

 Types of Content Marketing